gebrkn/chartreux/README.md

 ### option

-Sets an compile-time option for this template (see "options"):
+Sets a compile-time option for this template (see "options"):

 ```
 @option filter html
 ```

 ## built-in filters